 This increases the risk of chronic diseases such as heart and kidney disease, amongst other things.
 The DV for salt is 2300 mg.

 3. Saturated + Trans Fat

 Saturated fat may raise blood cholesterol (“good” & “bad”) and can also impact blood sugar too – a double whammy.
 The current DV for saturated fat is 20 grams.

 Trans fat may raise bad cholesterol and decrease good, but there’s currently no DV for trans fat.
 Both saturated and trans fat can cause plaque buildup in arteries, increasing your risk of heart disease.

-The Top 100 Worst Foods List
+The Top 100 Worst Foods in America List

 As we touched on above, consuming refined sugar on a regular basis can spike blood sugar, cause insulin resistance, and eventually lead to diabetes & fat storage.
 Here are some of the worst culprits by the numbers: